Blood, Sweat & 3 Years

-Blood, Sweat & 3 Years is the fourth studio album by American electronic music group Cash Cash, released on June 24, 2016 by Big Beat Records and Atlantic Records.
+Blood, Sweat & 3 Years is the fourth studio album by American electronic music group Cash Cash, released on June 24, 2016, by Big Beat Records and Atlantic Records.
 It is their first full-length album since signing to Big Beat, following the release of the Overtime and Lightning EPs.
 Blood, Sweat & 3 Years includes collaborations with singers Anjulie, Bebe Rexha, Chrish, Christina Perri, Dev, Jacquie Lee, Jenna Andrews, John Rzeznik from the Goo Goo Dolls, Julia Michaels, Michael Fitzpatrick of Fitz and the Tantrums, Neon Hitch, and Sofia Reyes; rappers B.o.B, Busta Rhymes, Nelly, and Trinidad James; DJ Digital Farm Animals; and groups Little Daylight and Night Terrors of 1927.

 Background and composition

 On April 28, 2016, the group announced the track listing and release date for Blood, Sweat & 3 Years.
+The album's artwork was also revealed, with pre-orders made available on April 29.
 The album was produced by the group themselves and Digital Farm Animals.
 The album took 36 months to complete.
 Jean Paul Makhlouf spoke about the long process of finishing the album.

 "The biggest thing that makes it hard for us to put out albums left and right is that we're not all home in one place for enough time.
 We play a lot of shows together, but most of the touring is done with me and Sam, and there's only so much that Alex or one of us can do back home in the studio.
 Sam can finish ideas that we started or he can keep things moving in a direction, but ultimately, we all need to be home in the studio to make a final product."

 The title of the album comes from a representation of the last three years of the groups lives.
+Musically, the album is described as EDM and dance-pop.
+Featuring collaborations with Bebe Rexha, Christina Perri, John Rzeznik from the Goo Goo Dolls, Sofia Reyes, B.o.B Busta Rhymes and Trinidad James, among many more, Jean Paul Makhlouf said "we merged some really unique artists from so many different genres to make an extremely diverse-yet-cohesive album."

 Following the release of the album, the group embarked on a 2016 headlining tour called Must Be the Money Tour.
+The tour took place in the United States beginning in October, and concluding in December.